-Should you make lifetime gifts?
+• Should you make lifetime gifts?
 In certain cases, lifetime gifts are the best way to accomplish your objectives.
 They may be more effective than a gift in your will.
 Lifetime gifts can minimize probate costs and estate and/or inheritance taxes.
-Giving while you are alive also provides the pleasure of seeing how your gift accomplishes the missions you support.
+Giving during life also provides the pleasure of seeing how your gift furthers the missions you support.